arcadianlyric/capstone_fullstack/README.md

 ### API behavior and RBAC controls with Auth0
 The menu app is a restuarant menu hosted on Heroku https://menu-api101.herokuapp.com with:

+#### roles
-3 roles: public, manager and chef
+3 roles with permission defined in app.py: public, manager and chef
-public permission= read dish info get /dish
+public permission= read dish info
+get /dish
 get /dish/dish_id
-manager permission= public permission + delete dish delete /dish/dish_id
+manager permission= public permission + delete dish
+delete /dish/dish_id
-chef permission= manager permission + create new dishes and update them post /dish patch /dish/dish_id
+chef permission= manager permission + create new dishes and update them
+post /dish
+patch /dish/dish_id

 Auth0 is used for authentication.
 The following configurations are in a setup.sh file to be used in auth.py:
 - AUTH0_DOMAIN